KusionStack/kusionstack.io/docs/kusion/5-user-guides/2-working-with-k8s/1-deploy-application.md

 Press ^C at any time to quit.

 Project Config:
-✔ Project Name: helloworld
+✔ Project Name: simple-service
 ✔ AppName: helloworld
-✔ ProjectName: helloworld
+✔ ProjectName: simple-service
 Stack Config: dev
 ✔ Image: gcr.io/google-samples/gb-frontend:v4

-Created project 'helloworld'
+Created project 'simple-service'
 ```

-Now, we have successfully initialized a project `helloworld` using the `single-stack-sample` template, which contains a `dev` stack.
+Now, we have successfully initialized a project `simple-service` using the `single-stack-sample` template, which contains a `dev` stack.

 - `AppName` represents the name of the sample application, which is recorded in the generated `main.k` as the name of the `AppConfiguration` instance.
 - `ProjectName` and `Project Name` represent the name of the sample project, which is used as the generated folder name and then recorded in the generated `project.yaml`.